 It elegantly carries a long slim body with a length that can range from 24 to 50 inches and that does not include its tail.
 Average shoulder height approximates 20 to 24 inches depending on the sex of the Serval.

-Expertly created long pliable back legs with slightly shorter front legs which enables them to jump high in the air for their prey.
+Expertly created long pliable back legs with slightly shorter front legs enabling them to jump high in the air for their prey.
 A short thick ringed tail of around 12 to 18 inches.

 Their general colouring carries rich black spots on a bright golden sandy background.Do bear in mind that the African Serval have a wide range of sizes.
 The most common African Serval's coat has a bright yellowish brown/golden background, contrasted with large black spots on its body and legs.